SamuelFullerCA/E-commerce-Back-End/README.md

 ## Features

 This application boasts the integration of PostgressSQL databases into JavaScript, through the use of Sequalize.
-Aditionally this application features express.js to build a local server to perform a variety of POST, GET, PUT and DELETE requests.
+Additionally this application features express.js to build a local server to perform a variety of POST, GET, PUT and DELETE requests.

 ## Questions

-Any questions please reachout at: samuelfullerca@gmail.com
+Any questions please reach-out at: samuelfullerca@gmail.com

 To view additional applications developed by myself, checkout my GitHub profile:
 <a href="https://github.com/SamuelFullerCA"> SamuelFullerCA </a>